mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 # Structural MRI

-My lab's focus is a PET radiotracer that is promising in imaging the cholinergic system.
+My lab's focus is a PET radiotracer that shows great promise in quantifying brain acetylcholine.

-As of yet, my lab has used statistical parametric mapping as the main analysis.
+As of uet, my lab has used statistical parametric mapping as the main analysis.

 !['T-Maps'](http://www.ajnr.org/content/ajnr/early/2018/01/18/ajnr.A5527/F1.large.jpg)